 fabric do the work for you, that makes quilting fast and easy.

 In the past, cheater fabrics tended to be of poor quality.
 Now, quality

 manufacturers, and noted lines like Thimbleberries, sell cheater fabrics.

 You can use cheater fabrics to make whole cloth quilts, or you can cut them up

 and use blocks of them in a pieced patchwork quilt.
 Panels are almost

 always cut out of the fabric.
 Then they are framed with lattice or worked into

 the quilt in another way.

-In the picture to left left I am holding a quilt I made from simple squares.
+In the picture to left above, I am holding a quilt I made from simple squares.